yevhensydorov/kk-test/README.md

 ## The setup
 A skeletal backend has already been setting up for you, using TypeScript and NestJS - the language and framework we use at KatKin.
+To run this backend, you can do `yarn start`.

-There is no frontend setup - you are free to setup one of your own as you choose, either within the same repository or in a different repository.
+There is no frontend setup - you are free to setup one of your own React-based one as you choose, either within the same repository or in a different repository.

 There is a `data.json` file containing user data in this repository, which you should read from in place of a database.